Healthdirect Free Australian health advice you can count on.

 There are 3 types of BCC:

-• superficial: confined to the top layers of the skin
+• superficial: limited to the top layers of the skin but can be wide

 • nodular: usually look like a rounded lump

-• infiltrating: the most difficult to see, are often not detected until well advanced
+• infiltrating: the most difficult to see, are often smaller than the eye can see, and not found until they have reached an advanced stage

 Image showing two examples of basal cell carcinoma.